Genivia/ugrep/README.md

 ugrep: universal grep
 =====================

-Search files for Unicode text patterns, find source code matches, and search and display binary files recursively in large directory trees.
 Quickly grep through C/C++, Java, Python, Ruby, JSON, XML and more using pre-defined search patterns.
+Search files for Unicode text patterns, find source code matches, and search and display text and binary files recursively in large directory trees.

-- **ugrep** simulates GNU grep and BSD grep, but offers many more useful features such as full Unicode pattern matching with Unicode character categories, bracket list with Unicode classes, and more.
+- **ugrep** extends GNU grep and BSD grep by offering more useful features, such as full Unicode pattern matching with Unicode character categories and classes, pre-defined search patterns to search source code, and more.

 - **ugrep** makes it simple to search source code using *pre-defined patterns*.
-  For example to recursivley search Python files for import statements:
+  For example to recursively search Python files for import statements:

       ugrep -R -tpython -n -f python/imports myprojects